 No city or campus commute is complete without the occasional obstacles getting in your way.
-Being nice and responsive is great way to deal with a lot of ride interferences but what happens when you encounter an unexpected rock or curb?
-You’ll simply Ollie over it, right!
+Being nice and responsive is great to deal with ride interference but what happens when you encounter an unexpected rock or curb?
+You’ll simply Ollie over it, right?!
 You’d be very surprised to know that the tails on the Cantellated Tesseract are capable of popping a nice full size Ollie.
 Plus the Tesseract also gives its rider a lot of options when it comes to freestyle.
-The tails are so large and wide you get a ton of leverage and if you factor in the fact that the board is super light you end up being a freestyle expert.
+The tails are so large and wide you get a ton of leverage and if you factor in that the board is super light, you end up being a freestyle expert.
 So whether it’s downhill, freeriding, or just all-around shredding, the Cantellated Tesseract is a board that should not be overlooked.

 - Length: 36” / 91 cm

 - Wheelbase: 24.5” and 26” / 62.2 cm and 66 cm

 - Tail: 7.25” / 18.4 cm (tip to inner bolt on 24.5” wheelbase)